 Having a rating system is useless unless the business has a discipline of reacting to the negative feedback and working with the unhappy customers until they are happy.

 This act of responding to negative feedback is what builds loyalty and educates the business on what it's doing wrong.
 The long term value comes when the business applies change so these "wrongs" don't reoccur.

 This is why the culture of a business is a key factor in benefiting from an NPS business function.
 The entire organization needs to embrace the ethos that they can do better.

-The other benefit to these scoring system is it will quickly identify the core group of die-hard fans for a brand.
-This become essential for those looking to build a robust loyalty system.
+The other benefit to this scoring system is it will quickly identify the core group of die-hard fans for a brand.
+This becomes essential for those looking to build a robust loyalty system.

 Research has proven, the most successful loyalty systems in the world start by pleasing their brand advocates then slowly builds out over time.

 For any brand looking to embark on or build on their existing loyalty strategy, the foundation of this can be driven via an NPS function.